MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/embed-app-using-application-family.md

 [!INCLUDE[prodshort](../developer/includes/prodshort.md)] service is a part of rich ecosystem of surrounding applications and services.
 One of the prominent [!INCLUDE[embed app](../developer/includes/embedapp.md)] capabilities is to promote and use the ISV [brand](embed-app-overview.md#partner-branding) in various places of the overall service experience.

 During onboarding, the ISV provides the application family name.
-The application family helps identify their solution among other [!INCLUDE[embed app](../developer/includes/embedapp.md)] and [!INCLUDE[embed app](../developer/includes/embedapp.md)]'s own apps.
+The application family helps identify their solution among other [!INCLUDE[prodshort](../developer/includes/prodshort.md)] apps, [!INCLUDE[embed app](../developer/includes/embedapp.md)]'s of other ISVs and [!INCLUDE[embed app](../developer/includes/embedapp.md)]'s own apps.

 The following table describes different aspects of using the application family when interacting with Business Central components and surrounding services.